alombi/terremoti/README.md

 Any ideas or pull request is always welcome.
 If you have a bug to report, please open an issue.

 ## iOS and iPadOS widget
-I've also written a small iOS widget that show the latest event right in your home screen.
-Find it here [https://github.com/alombi/ios-scripting/blob/master/earthquake.js](https://github.com/alombi/ios-scripting/blob/master/earthquake.js)
+I've also written an useful iOS widget that show the latest event right in your home screen.
+You can find it at: [alombi/earthquake-widget](https://github.com/alombi/earthquake-widget)

 **Note: requires iOS 14 or newer and the Scriptable app.**
 ### How to setup